Sault Ste. Marie, Ontario: Tourism

 Sault Ste.
 Marie has an extensive mountain biking network and has invested in new trails in the Hiawatha area of the city.
 The Algoma Trail Network plans to add more trails to the existing 30–40 km network, with initial work being completed by September 2021.

 In August 2021, Sail Superior ran tours of their Zodiac Hurricane boat with tours departing from the Roberta Bondar marina.

 One of the major draws to the area from the months of June to October is the Agawa Canyon Tour Train.
 This one-day wilderness excursion travels 114 miles north of Sault Ste.
 Marie, alongside pristine northern lakes and rivers and through the awesome granite rock formations and vast mixed forests of the Canadian Shield, eventually ending at the Agawa Canyon.
 The train departs at 8am and returns to Sault Ste.
 Marie by 6pm.
 In August 2021 a new train station was opened for the tour train, the Canal district of the city.

 The city is also home to the Station Mall, one of the largest shopping malls in Northern Ontario.

 In 2020, Sault Ste.
 Marie city council voted in favour of developing a downtown plaza, located between Spring and Brock Street—the plaza will eliminate Bingham Street and will eventually form a large common area with a fountain/skating surface, restrooms and changing rooms, a large screen, event space, a Tim Hortons (located in existing building), and the Mill Market, with other businesses and attractions expected to open as a result of development.
 The plaza has already started to increase and stimulate development in the area, with a new $16 million office building being constructed nearby.
 The space will also include retail units and is largely modeled after similar concepts such as the Market Square in Guelph, or Pat Bayly Square in Ajax.
 Construction on the plaza is expected to start in Spring 2022 and will be completed likely by 2023.
-The plaza has been the subject of controversy throughout its planning stages as some citizens feel it isn't needed and is too costly; the plaza was part of the array of suggestions made by Roger Brooks—a tourism and city centre consultant hired through a conjoined effort between the city and downtown association in 2018.
+The plaza has been the subject of controversy throughout its planning stages as some citizens feel it is not needed and is too costly; the plaza was part of the array of suggestions made by Roger Brooks—a tourism and city centre consultant hired through a conjoined effort between the city and downtown association in 2018.